Hey Dr. Allen

 1. Mortons Neuroma

 5. Stress Fracture

-It is unfortunate that you have gone through surgery without resolution of the pain.
-This implies that either the surgery was not successful or that either the diagnosis was incorrect OR you have an overlapping condition.
+It is unfortunate that you have had no resolution of your pain.
+This implies that either the therapy was not successful or that the diagnosis was incorrect OR you have an overlapping condition.
 Either way there should be an answer.

 1. Provide me with any x-ray or MRI reports.
 I do not need the actual images just the reports

 2. Take a picture of your feet looking down at them while sitting and then again standing